DewofyourYouth/DewofyourYouth.github.io/_posts/2021-01-10-first-impressions-of-fsharp.md

 layout: post
 title: "First Impressions of F#"
 date: "2021-01-10"
+published: true
 comments: true
+tags:
+  - Fsharp
+  - firstImpressions
 categories:
   - F#
 ---

+One of my goes for 2021 is to learn C# and F# (I mostly work in Python and JavaScript).
+[More details about New Years resolutions here.](https://dewofyouryouth.github.io/new%20years/c%23/f%23/2021/01/04/kicking-off-2021.html)

-I've started to get my feet wet in C# and F#.
+I've started to get my feet wet in F#.
 I've discovered .NET interactive notebooks for C# and F# - which makes playing around with them more fun.
-I wonder if there is a way to embed them in markdown.
+(I wonder if there is a way to embed them in markdown, but I digress.)
 Now that I've had an opportunity kick the tires a bit, here are some of my discoveries:

-Here are some things that strike me as a little odd, but I'm sure were intentional decisions.
+There are some things that strike me as a little odd, but I'm sure they were intentional decisions.

 Unlike most languages, in F# `=` is used for both assignment and equality.
 So you can do:

 ```fsharp
 let my_bool = 10 = 2